Matiu / Somes Island: Tourism

 Matiu / Somes Island is an increasingly popular tourist attraction and educational resource for local schools, with about 15,000 visitors per year.
-The island is free of introduced mammalian predators such as stoats.
-Visitors to the island must make sure they are pest-free.
-Before arriving they must check, clean and seal all gear to make sure no pests, soil, or seeds are brought to the island.
-Visitors may stay overnight on the island in a house built in the 1970s and managed by the Department of Conservation, or in a tent at one of 12 campsites.
+Visitors may stay overnight on the island in one of two houses managed by the Department of Conservation (Education House built in the 1970s or the historic caretakers' cottage), or in a tent at one of 12 campsites.

 Just to the north lies a much smaller island, Mokopuna Island.
-To protect endemic wildlife present – particularly nesting seabirds – landing by members of the public is prohibited here.
+To protect endemic wildlife on Mokopuna Island – particularly nesting seabirds – landing by members of the public is prohibited.

-Matiu / Somes Island lighthouse
+Lighthouse

 The Matiu / Somes Island lighthouse is a harbour navigation light for Wellington Harbour.
 It is a sector light, marking a safe approach through the harbour channel.
 The first lighthouse on the site was established in 1866.
 It was the first inner harbour lighthouse in New Zealand, and one of only eight lighthouses nationwide at that time.
 However, by 1895 there were multiple complaints that it was inadequate.
 A replacement lighthouse with a more powerful light was built on an adjacent site and commissioned on 21 February 1900.
 The light was automated on 1 April 1924 and converted to electricity after 1945.
+The lighthouse is owned and operated by the Greater Wellington Regional Council.

-Matiu / Somes Island in the arts
+In the arts

-Maurice Gee's book Live Bodies was set in part on Matiu / Somes Island, with the main character spending time interned there during the Second World War.
+Award-winning New Zealand novelist Maurice Gee's novel Live Bodies was set in part on Matiu / Somes Island, with the main character spending time interned there during the Second World War.

+Oscar Kightley is a Samoan-born New Zealand actor, television presenter, writer, journalist, director, and comedian.
+In 1998, he co-wrote and performed in a play, Eulogy, that was based on the story of Samoan and German prisoners interned on the island during the Second World War.